- Diecast brands

 Now the first ever model produced by any new maker is always going to be highly collectible, and the Tangerine Dream model is VMB’s first.
 In the coming months and years, there are plans for an MV Augusta 750S, a Vincent Black Shadow and a Norton Manx.
 Even more excitingly, VMB recently came back from California where they photographed and measured Rollie Free’s actual Black Lightning, which exists today completely as it was at Bonneville in 1948.
 This is going to be a very special presentation and, of course, it will come with a prone Rollie figure.

 All of VMB’s bikes will be limited to no more than 999 pieces worldwide.
-The first manufacturing run of the Bonneville will be 700 pieces.
+The first manufacturing run of the Bonneville is just 500 pieces.
 There may, if demand dictates it, be a second production at some point in the future.

-In the UK, the model will be available exclusively from us here at Diecast Legends.
+In the UK, the model is available exclusively from us here at Diecast Legends.

 We hope to hear from you, either via the website: www.diecastlegends.com/tangerinedream, or on the phones at 0844 887 8888.
 Our lines are open six days a week.
 But don’t think about it for too long.
-We think that the initial production could easily be sold out before the model hits our shores.
+We think that the initial production could easily be sold out very soon.

 Just don’t say we didn’t warn you!